Prince George Airport: History

-During the war years, the RCAF ran the airport with close assistance from the Department of Transport and the USAAF.
+During the Second World War, the RCAF operated the airport in close assistance with the Department of Transport and the USAAF.
 In 1946, with the war over, the airport was turned over to the Department of Transport by the RCAF and the USAAF and RCAF buildings were torn down, leaving the DOT buildings and homes as well as the Pan Am housing.
 These lasted until the early 1950s when they were either moved or torn down.
 The hangar was used until 2009 and the DOT Admin building - terminal was replaced with a new, modern terminal in 1973.

 In the mid-1940s, the Airport School was re-established at Prince George Airport and served resident Department of Transportation children and children from neighbouring farms until the early 1950s.
 The school had up to three teachers and up to twenty-five students in grades one to six, at various times.

-Over the years, Canadian Pacific operated such twin engine propeller aircraft as the Lockheed Lodestar, the Douglas DC-3, the Convair 240, and the larger, four engine Douglas DC-6B propliner and Bristol Britannia turboprop.
+Over the years, Canadian Pacific operated twin engine propeller aircraft such as the Lockheed Lodestar, the Douglas DC-3, the Convair 240, and the larger, four engine Douglas DC-6B and Bristol Britannia.
 In 1953, the first lights were installed along runway 14/32 (now 15/33).
-Later that same year, a United States Air Force B-29 Superfortress was forced to make an emergency landing along the same runway.
-It landed 18 in deep inside the tarmac.
+Later that year, a United States Air Force B-29 Superfortress made an emergency landing at the airport.

 Prince George Airport was commercialized in 1963 when Mrs. P. Richardson opened the first coffee shop in the terminal.
 Wildlife such as moose or deer can be seen occasionally from the runway.
 During the WW2 years, wildlife near the airport was largely wiped out due to airport soldiers hunting in their free time.